Kjm489/Kjm489.github.io/FAQ.md

 Yes, in addition to writing services, I offer editing and proofreading services to help polish and refine your existing written work.
 Whether you need a quick proofread or a comprehensive edit, I can assist you in improving your writing.

+Q: Do you offer any refunds?

+Yes, within 7 days but I still retain 20% of any and eveey fee paid, Clients receive 80% in return.

 ## (FAQ) - Online Tutoring Sessions